dabapps/roe/docs/introduction/getting-started.md

 );
 ```

+### Important structural components and classes

+You should read the [AppRoot section](#root) before beginning development of other components, as this highlights some important setup steps regarding the underlying structure of your app, to allow Roe to function correctly.

 ### Code Highlighting

 If you want to use the `CodeBlock` component with code highlighting you will need to include `highlight.js` in your index.html (or bundle the styles if you prefer, but the javascript must be globally available).